jinshin9/JournifyTest/README.md

 ### EntryEditor
 The heart of the app, featuring:
-- Rich text editing
+- Rich text editing with auto-save
 - Mood selection with emoji indicators
-- Tag management
+- Tag management with custom tag creation
-- AI prompt integration
+- AI prompt integration for writing inspiration
 - Speech-to-text simulation
 - Image upload capability
+- Keyboard shortcuts (⌘S to save, Esc to cancel)
+- Toast notifications for user feedback

 ### TimelineView
 Chronological view of journal entries with: